mattheww/gomill/gomill_docs/sgf.rst

 Property list
 ^^^^^^^^^^^^^

-Gomill knows the types of the following |sgf| properties:
+Gomill knows the types of all general and Go-specific |sgf| properties defined in FF[4]:

 ======  ==========================  ===================
   Id     |sgf| type                  Meaning